ozio/tinypng/README.md

-# Tinypng
+# TinyPNG

-Compress PNG with TinyPNG in terminal.
+Compress PNG with TinyPNG API in terminal.

 ## Installation